 4. Discipleship / Lights for Christ Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Discipleship Culture.
-The language of discipleship is rarely used or applied to our worshippers.
+The language of discipleship is rarely used or understood by our worshippers.
 The language of discipleship is regularly used and understood by all ages.
 A growing number of people, including children and young people, see themselves as disciples of Jesus.
 Engaged discipleship is an assumed part of the life of the church at all ages.
 Resourcing Disciples (Receiving the Light of Christ).
-We do not have any regular small groups.
+We do not intentionally preach or teach on what it means to be a disciple of Jesus Christ.
 We have frequent short courses and opportunities for people to meet together in small groups.
 We enable a small group structure and a growing number of people are part of one.
 Discipleship for all ages is promoted and supported through small groups and involvement in other church ministries, including digital access.
 Being whole of life disciples (Walking in the Light of Christ).
 We rarely discuss how our faith impacts our day to day lives.
 We are encouraged to see how our walk with God impacts our everyday lives and choices.
 We hear stories from each other about how God is at work in their lives, e.g. through "This Time Tomorrow" slots.
 People are supported as intentional disciples in every aspect of their lives.
 Bringing others to faith (Reflecting the Light of Christ).
 We rarely see new people coming to faith.
 We encourage and equip people to give a reason for the hope they have in Jesus.
 We regularly create opportunities where ongoing relationships can be made with non-church people.
 Our church is growing and new people are coming to faith as disciples make disciples.
 Lights for Christ and Personal Rule of Life (or equivalent).
-We have not engaged with the Lights for Christ vision or the Personal Rule of Life or anything similar.
+We have not engaged with Lights for Christ or Personal Rule of Life or anything similar.
 We have engaged with some of the Lights for Christ courses or equivalent.
 We have promoted Personal Rule of Life and have a growing Personal Rule of Life community.
-We encourage all disciples to have a framework, or Personal Rule of Life, which helps them grow as disciples.
+We are seeing a deepening of faith in our congregation because of increased use of Lights for Christ or other discipleship materials.